camoverride/camoverride-personal-blog/_posts/2014-12-10-climbing-the-great-pyramid.md

 We took the bus through Giza.
 There were surprisingly few scammers of any kind - the tourists were keeping away because of the recent coup d'etat.
 I felt strangely anonymous - I'd expected children selling trinkets, "discount" tickets, old men with suspiciously cheap watches... but there was none of that.

-When the bus jitters to a halt and you shove your way through the crowds of scammers, you're forced to wrestle with some uncomfortable thoughts.
-Is this the world's oldest megastructure, a testament to the creativity and power of human civilization?
+Is this the world's oldest megastructure, I wondered, a testament to the creativity and power of human civilization?
 Or is this the world's oldest tourist trap: a dismal, decadent, Disneyland?

 For Eason and me, it didn't really matter.
 It's important not to be too introspective when breaking the law.
 We weren't approaching the Giza Plateau as tourists.
 We'd come with a specific goal in mind: sneak inside the plateau, wait until night time, and climb to the top of Khufu's Great Pyramid.